 National Practitioner Data Bank (NPDB)

-We assist health care professionals and employers with drafting, reviewing and negotiating employment contracts, including physician employment contracts, resident employment contracts, and medical director agreements.
-We assist in review to ensure 1) that the professional fully understands the terms of employment and 2) that the contract or agreement does not violate federal or state fraud and abuse laws.
+We assist health care professionals and employers with drafting, reviewing and negotiating employment contracts — including physician employment contracts, resident employment contracts, and medical director agreements.
+We assist in review to be sure that the professional fully understands the terms of employment, and that the contract or agreement does not violate federal or state fraud and abuse laws.

 Non-compete agreements, also called restrictive covenants, are very common in today’s employment contracts.
-Our attorneys have years of experience in reviewing and interpreting these agreements and can explain the employer’s terms and your requirements should you leave the employment.
-Attorney review of the documents is important because 1) we may be able to negotiate more favorable terms for you, and 2) make sure you fully understand the terms and potential issues you may encounter in the future.
+Our attorneys have years of experience in reviewing.
+We can interpreting these agreements and explain the employer’s terms and your requirements should you leave the employment.
+Attorney review of the documents is important because we may be able to negotiate more favorable terms for you, and we will make sure you fully understand the terms and potential issues you may encounter in the future.

 Our attorneys have significant experience reviewing, interpreting and drafting confidentiality agreements for health care practitioners and businesses.
-The terms of these agreements can vary greatly and can be difficult for individuals and businesses to fully comprehend.
-Creating an agreement with terms satisfactory to both parties will allow them to enter into a meaningful agreement and hopefully enjoy a successful business relationship.
+The terms of these agreements vary greatly and can be difficult for individuals and businesses to fully comprehend.
+Creating an agreement with terms satisfactory to both parties will allow them to enter into a meaningful agreement and, hopefully, enjoy a successful business relationship.

 We assist in review of marketing agreements between sales representatives and health care employers.
 Federal and state fraud and abuse laws carry heavy civil and criminal penalties for individuals and employers that use improper methods to obtain patients.
-Therefore, it is important that both sales representatives and health care employers ensure that their marketing agreements and employed marketing tactics do not violate fraud and abuse laws.
+Therefore, it is important for both sales representatives and health care employers to make sure their marketing agreements and employed marketing tactics do not violate fraud and abuse laws.

 VA Health Care Employment Issues – Title 38 and Title 5

-As a federal healthcare employee (e.g. doctor, nurse, dentist, etc.) with the Veteran’s Administration (VA), you are entitled to certain rights and privileges related to your continued employment and retirement.
+As a federal health care employee (i.e., doctor, nurse, dentist) with the Veteran’s Administration (VA), you are entitled to certain rights and privileges related to your continued employment and retirement.
 In general, you cannot be subject to disciplinary action except for “just and sufficient cause” properly directed against you by the VA.
-If you feel that you have been unfairly disciplined or terminated, Chapman Law Group can assist in explaining and upholding your rights.
+If you feel you have been unfairly disciplined or terminated, Chapman Law Group can assist in explaining and upholding your rights.

-As a licensed professional in the field of health care, you face not one, but two issues when you are terminated.
-First, you will receive a letter of investigation from your licensing board and your license can be in jeopardy.
+As a licensed professional in the field of health care, you face not one but two issues when you are terminated.
+First, you will receive a letter of investigation from your licensing board, putting your license in jeopardy.
 Second, your claim for unemployment compensation can be denied if you were terminated for cause.
-In both cases, our attorneys can work with you keep your license safe and appeal your unemployment compensation denial.
+In both cases, our attorneys can work with you to keep your license safe and appeal your unemployment compensation denial.